 - 1. All zones must be configured for EOLR supervision (41=0).
 If 4190SN V-Plex devices are used, set field 24 to "0" to enable tamper detection. - 2.
 Attach a Listed door tamper switch to protect the cabinet door.
 Wire the selected device to Zone 6.
 Program this zone for day trouble/night alarm (type 05) or 24-hour audible alarm (type 07) response.
 The 24-hour alarm response must be used for multiple partitioned systems.
 Enable field 317 so that the system responds to a ground fault on that zone in accordance with the zone type rather than a ground fault response. - 2A.
-For safe and vault installations, a shock sensor (not supplied) that is Listed for protection of sheet metal enclosures, as well as an additional Listed tamper switch, must be installed on the cabinet backbox to protect the cabinet from being removed from the wall.
-These devices must also be connected to zone 6.

-(Also see Mounting the Cabinet in SECTION 3: Installing the Control).

-- 3. Entry delays must not exceed 45 seconds, and exit delays must not exceed 60 seconds. - 4.
+For safe and vault installations, an additional Listed tamper switch must be installed on the cabinet backbox to protect the cabinet from being removed from the wall.
+This device must also be connected to zone 6. - (Also see Mounting the Cabinet in SECTION 3: Installing the Control). - 3.
+Entry delays must not exceed 45 seconds, and exit delays must not exceed 60 seconds. - 4.
 All unused knockouts must be plugged (use the supplied disc plugs and carriage bolts). - 5.
 Must be used with a Listed burglar alarm sounding device/housing.
 Depending on the application, a compatible Listed sounding device enclosure may also be required.